 It is possible that your car’s evaporator coils are cracked and leaking and this is why your pressure readings are off.
 In this case, you will need to take your car to a mechanic for repairs.
 If you have a problem with the coils in your car’s AC system, that could also cause icing.
 The icing can then cause a problem with the pressure by blocking the flow of air.

 The condenser fan in your car’s AC system does operate at different capacities and different speeds.
 It is very possible that any kind of malfunction with the condenser fan would reduce its speed and also its efficiency.
 This in turn, will result in the inability of the fan to cool the system properly and allow proper airflow.
-When find your error in your car, you also should use the obd2 scanners to find the code.

 We are accustomed to being able to turn on the AC in our cars and adjust it to our comfort levels.
 When there is a problem, we need to figure out the cause right away and take steps to correct it.